David Handelsman

 David Joshua Handelsman, (AO) is trained in Medicine and Endocrinology.
 His expertise is in testicular function and androgen physiology, pharmacology, and toxicology.
 His experience spans basic, clinical, and public health domains including a recent focus on genetic models of androgen action, steroid mass spectrometry, and anti-doping science.
-He was Australia’s first Professor in Reproductive Endocrinology and Andrology.
-He has worked in the USA, Australia, and Germany.
-His professional involvement includes the World Health Organisation (WHO) Human Reproduction Programme's Male Task Force, WHO Human Reproduction Programme, United Nations Fund for Population Activities, Endocrine Society of Australia, World Anti-Doping Agency’s Health, Medicine and Research Committee, and Australian Drug Evaluation Committee.
+He was Australia's first Professor in Reproductive Endocrinology and Andrology.
+He has worked in the US, Australia, and Germany.
+His professional involvement includes the World Health Organization (WHO) Human Reproduction Programme's Male Task Force, the United Nations Fund for Population Activities, Endocrine Society of Australia, World Anti-Doping Agency's Health, Medicine and Research Committee, and Australian Drug Evaluation Committee.

 Education

 Handelsman obtained his MB BS from the University of Melbourne in 1974.
 In 1980 he became a Fellow of the Royal Australasian College of Physicians (Endocrinology).
 Handlesman gained his PhD in Medicine from the University of Sydney in 1984 with a thesis titled: Testicular function in uremia: clinical and experimental studies.